-The 3-Wheeled Basic RiderCourse (3WBRC) is an entry-level course comprised of 8 hours of interactive classroom learning and about 8 hours of hands-on riding instruction.
+The 3-Wheeled Basic RiderCourse (3WBRC) is an entry-level course comprised of MSF’s 5-Hour ePackage 1 online eCourse, and about 9 hours of hands-on riding instruction.
 The training is done on automatic transmission 3-wheeled motorcycles (two wheels in front and one in back).

 These special rates for the 3-Wheeled Basic RiderCourse only apply to students that use the 3-wheeled motorcycles we provide for training or their own Can-Am Three-Wheeler.

 Students may provide their own trike-style (one wheel in front; two in back) motorcycle for training, however the non-subsidized full tuition of $321 will apply.
 You will need to call our office to enroll if using your own motorcycle.